84rrry/TypeRacerBot/README.md

 # TypeRacerBot
-A bot that simulates typing skills (just for fun or educational purposes)
+A bot that simulates typing skills for https://play.typeracer.com/ (just for fun or educational purposes)
 the Botlogic.py contains the automation logic
 the TypeRacerBot.py contains a console application to initate and  control the speed of the bot
 **Note:**